hairanliang/main-projects/README.md

 to change the colour/design of the game board, how many rows/columns the simulation would have, the proportion of starting living cells, and the time between each iteration.

+DSU_MovieRecommendationEngine: This is the movie recommendation system I built as my final project for my Data Science Union internship.
+I harnessed sci-kit learn's TF-IDF vectorizer to perform content-based filtering machine learning.
+This way, given a movie, I was able to recommend movies similar to it after passing the TF-IDF matrices into sci-kit learn's cosine similarity and linear kernel functions.
+My next step is to implement collaborative filtering so that users with similar tastes in movies can be recommended movies that one or the other has watched.